gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ## Entity Modification

 Like with entity querying, entity modifications happen through one function.
-Most position and movements modifications don't work currently on players as their position is controlled by clients.

 ### `modify(e, 'remove')`